genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 ![p-value histogram and volcano plot after blindly removing the first two PCs.](images/R/adjusting_with_factor_analysis-tmp-pval_hist_and_volcano_after_removing_PCs-1.png)

 <a name="sva"></a>
-### Surrogate Variable Analysis
+#### Surrogate Variable Analysis

 An alternative is to fit models with both the covariate of interest, as well as those believed to be batches.
 An example of an approach that does this is Surrogate Variable Analysis (SVA).

 The basic idea of SVA is to first estimate the factors, but taking care not to include the outcome of interest.
-To do this, an interactive approach is used in which each row is given a weight and then these weights are used in the SVD calculation with higher weights given to rows not associated with the outcome of interest and associated with batches.
+To do this, an interactive approach is used in which each row is given a weight.
+These weights are then used in the SVD calculation with higher weights given to rows not associated with the outcome of interest and associated with batches.
 Below is a demonstration of two iterations.
 The three images are the data (for a subset of genes), the weights, and the estimated first factor.